requestmethod/tailwind-plugin-css-themes/README.md

 </div>
 ```

-In the "dark mode" approach, every color classes needs a `dark:` alternative color, resulting in twice the number of classes across your entire code base.
+In the "dark mode" approach, every color class needs a `dark:` color class, resulting in twice the number of classes across your entire code base.

 ### Tailwind CSS theming with this plugin